ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 ## Quality Control - Create and Update Projects

-Each step in the Issue checklist will be discussed here, along with other important notes required to use the Nodebooks.
+Each step in the Work item checklist will be discussed here, along with other important notes required to use the Nodebooks.

 ### Imports Cell